 Following health care facility rules and regulations affecting patient care and conduct.

-The Patient and Guest Relations Department is responsible for pursuing and/or referring any questions, concerns,complaints, or grievances you may have about your rights or the quality of care and services provided by Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+The Patient and Guest Relations Department is responsible for pursuing and/or referring any questions, concerns,complaints, or grievances you may have about your rights or the quality of care and services provided by Nicklaus Children’s Hospital and its network of outpatient facilities.
 You may contact the Patient and Guest Relations staff directly at extension 4400, or ask any staff member to contact them on your behalf.
 If this is an emergency, please call the hospital operator (dial 0) and ask for them to page the Operations Administrator.
-We will gladly address any issues or concerns that you may have regarding your child’s care.

 AGENCY FOR HEALTH CARE ADMINISTRATION